 What do we do?

-We close the gap between research and treatment of ultra rare diseases through unprecedented individualized therapies by supporting research projects and educating the public.
+We close the gap between research and treatment of orphan diseases through unprecedented individualized therapies by supporting research projects and educating the public.

-Our collaborations aim to promote and accelerate the adoption of novel therapies for ultra rare genetic diseases.
+Our collaborations aim to promote and accelerate the adoption of novel therapies for orphan genetic diseases.

 "We all have spontaneous mutations on our genes.
 Most of them go unnoticed and have no influence on our development.
 In so called "ultra rare" cases however, they are the cause of serious diseases such as Valeria's KCNT1 mutation.
 But if all these ultra rare mutations with severe consequences are added together, millions of people worldwide are affected.
 The root cause of a mutation is the same for all.
 Simply put, a typo on the gene."
 Alexandra Schenkel, mother of Valeria and Board member of the Valeria Association.

 So if not every single mutation was considered on its own, but rather we consicer its origin, the mutated gene, all these diseases together would no longer be "ultra rare".
 The term "ultra rare" is the reason the pharmaceutical industry is not interested.
 However, it is erroneous and limits progress.
 We therefore need a new approach, which requires thinking beyond what already exists - in terms of the treatments for these diseases and in terms of regulatory requirements."
 Mario Schenkel, father of Valeria and Board Member of the Valeria Association.